Initiatives Grants

 - Develop proposal concept, solidify project partnerships

-- New in 2025: 30-minute meeting with Foundation staff to discuss your proposal concept (required to submit an Expression of Interest in September).
-Our goal is to support applicants and ensure proposals’ alignment with Initiatives Grants.
-Request a meeting here.
+- Required 30-minute meeting with Foundation staff to discuss your proposal concept (required to submit an Expression of Interest in September).
+Our goal is to support applicants and ensure proposals’ alignment with Opportunities Grants.

-- September 17 – 24: Expression of Interest submission period
+- Mid-late September: Expression of Interest submission period (1 week)

-- October 14: Expression of Interest notifications; select organizations advance to written application
+- Mid October: Expression of Interest notifications; select organizations advance to written application

-- December 15-January 15: Grant contract and disbursement
+- Mid December to mid January: Grant contract and disbursement

-Grantees are asked to submit a report after completing their grant-funded work.
+Grantees are asked to submit a report after completion of their grant-funded work.
 Reporting dates are customized to individual project timelines.
 The Grant Report form focuses on impact, evaluation strategies, and budget alignment.
+Log into the CFJH Grant Applications platform to access your report form, which appears as the last task within the related application.
+Email Grants Associate Cindy Corona with any reporting questions.

 Grantees must adhere to the Foundation’s Communication Requirements For Grant Recipients.